amrlabib/javascript-essentials/scopes.md

 console.log(localName);        //undefined  -> local variable because its scoped by scopeFunction function
 ```

+---

 ### No Block Scope!: (if, for, while, switch):
-Any variable defined inside a block statement will take the parent scope, usually global scope if defined in global context
+Variables defined inside a block statement will take the parent scope.

 #### ES6 `let` keyword:
-In ES6 you can use `let` keyword instead of `var` inside block statement to scope the vairable.
+In ES6 you can use `let` keyword instead of `var` inside block statement to create local scope variable to that block statement.

 #### Example 1.1:
 ```javascript